My Role: Lead Product Designer

 Data comparison after production release

-Comparing data before and after the redesign confirmed the effects of these changes.
-Previously, the development team had only made small fixes in response to client complaints, rather than addressing core usability issues.
-After the redesign, the ranking of top user actions shifted, showing that the “Involves Cash” switch, which was once a common source of errors, was no longer a critical step.
+After the redesign, the ranking of top user actions shifted, indicating that the “Involves Cash” switch, which had previously been a common source of errors, was no longer a critical step.
 Moving this field resulted in a 79.54% decrease in clicks, dropping from 303 to 62.

 Key Outcomes & Results